Cacerolazo: Puerto Rico

+Serbia

+In 1996, during the protests that broke out against electoral fraud in local elections, people banged on pots and made noise through their windows during the Dnevnik 2 (7:30 to 8:00 PM) to express dissatisfaction with its reporting, which was widely perceived as biased in favor of the government.

+In April 2020, during the COVID-19 pandemic, people banged on pots to protest the curfew and other measures imposed by the Serbian government to curb the spread of the disease.

 Spain

 Pandorga, mojingas, rondas de mozos, matracas or simply cencerradas were the terms to refer in Spain to mocking rituals in which folks took part in using kitchenware and/or similar utensils.
 It is however difficult to trace a historical continuity between cencerradas and modern day caceroladas.

 A majority of Spaniards were against the Iraq War and provoked during 2003 cacerolazo-fashioned protests against the government decision to support it.
 People protested from their homes turning lights on and off, making noise with whistles and klaxons and hitting stew pots.
-In Huesca lamp posts of 16 streets were turned off in protest during 15 minutes.
+In Huesca lamp posts of 16 streets were turned off in protest for 15 minutes.

-During the Catalan general strike in October 2017, Catalans protested the response of King Felipe VI with cacerolazo.
+During the call for a general strike in the region of Catalonia in October 2017, nationalist parties protested the response of King Felipe VI with cacerolazo.

-A widespread cacerolada from the balconies of cities across Spain was organised on 18 March 2020 counterprogramming the TV discourse of Felipe VI on the ongoing COVID-19 pandemics, intending to force king emeritus Juan Carlos to donate to public healthcare the €100M he had allegedly obtained through kickbacks from Saudi Arabia.
+A widespread cacerolada from the balconies of cities across Spain was organised on 18 March 2020 counterprogramming the TV discourse of Felipe VI on the ongoing COVID-19 pandemic, intending to force king emeritus Juan Carlos to donate to public healthcare the €100M he had allegedly obtained through kickbacks from Saudi Arabia.

 A number of caceroladas have been called throughout the country in the months of April and May 2020 to protest against the Government management of the Coronavirus crisis.

 Turkey

 During the 2013 protests in Turkey when late at night after May 31 people in central Istanbul were forced to go to their homes due to the high amounts of tear gas, they continued protesting from their homes by banging pots and pans.
 About half past one the entire city started to reverberate.
 This also functioned to create awareness of the situation since the self-censorship of media prevented people from being informed about the scale of the protests.
-After the first day, this form of protests continued, starting every evening at 9pm, lasting a few minutes.
+After the first day, this form of protest continued, starting every evening at 9pm, and lasting a few minutes.

+United States

+Following the 2024 Presidential election, Republican President Donald Trump began to deploy the National Guard in majority Democratic (aka "Blue") cities, the first time the nation's history that National Guard troops had been called out in this fashion.